1up-lab/contao-full-background-images/README.md

 Compatibility
 -------------

-This extension requires the Contao Open Source CMS at version 3.2.0 or higher.
+This extension requires the Contao Open Source CMS at version 3.2.0 or higher and works in all modern browsers (Internet Explorer 8+).

 Contao extension repository
 ---------------------------